fistaco/xbook/README.md

 $ xbook.py -h
 usage: xbook [-h] [--password password] [--utc] [--booking-category BOOKING_CATEGORY] [--court {1,2,3,4}] date hour

-Book a fitness time slot at X.
+Book an activity time slot at X.

 positional arguments:
-  date                  The date on which you want to book a time slot (YYYY-MM-DD). hour                  The hour at which your desired slot commences.
+  date                  The date on which you want to book a time slot.
+Example: 2024-01-13 hour                  The hour at which your desired slot commences.
+Example: 09

 options:
   -h, --help            show this help message and exit